Bike Handling Tips- Ride SMART

 Leave enough room in front of you to avoid other riders, vehicles and hazards.
 Ride outside the door zone, and move off the road or trail when stopping.

 ACT SAFELY AND PREDICTABLY

 Wear a properly fitted helmet.
 Make sure you can see and be seen.
 Ride a straight line and only pass on the left.
 Be courteous.

 RESPECT THE RULES OF THE ROAD

-Obey all traffic laws; stop for all red lights and stop signs.
+Obey all traffic laws; stop for all red lights, school buses, and at stop signs when there is oncoming traffic (otherwise you can now treat stop signs as yields when the coast is clear).
 Signal turns whenever safe, ride no more than two abreast (single file is safer) and yield right-of-way when appropriate.

 THINK AHEAD AND TALK

 Scan ahead and anticipate what others will do.
 Communicate actions and hazards, tell others when passing and cross railroad tracks at a right angle when possible.